Cambric

-Cambric is used as fabric for linens, shirts, handkerchiefs, ruffs, lace, and in needlework.
+Cambric is used as fabric for linens, shirts, handkerchiefs, ruffs, lace, and in cutwork and other needlework.
+Dyed black, it is also commonly used as the dustcover on the underside of upholstered furniture.

 Description

 Cambric is a finely woven cloth with a plain weave and a smooth surface appearance, the result of the calendering process.
 It may be made of linen or cotton.
 The fabric may be dyed any of many colours.

 Batiste is a kind of cambric; it is "of similar texture, but differently finished, and made of cotton as well as of linen".
 Batiste also may be dyed or printed.
 Batiste is the French word for cambric, and some sources consider them to be the same, but in English, they are two distinct fabrics.

 Chambray, though the same type of fabric as cambric, has a coloured warp and a white weft, though it may be "made from any colour as you may wish, in the warp, and also in the filling; only have them differ from each other."

 Chambray differs from denim in that "chambray's warp and weft threads will alternate one over the other, while denim’s warp thread will go over two threads in the weft before going under one."
 As a result, the colour of chambray cloth is similar front and back, while the reverse side of denim is lighter in colour.

-The term "cambric cloth" also applies to a stiff, usually black, open-weave cloth typically used for a dust cover on the bottom of upholstered furniture.